chris-moreton/rival-chess-haskell/README.md

 4) Determining if a given square is attacked by a given colour
 5) Converting FENs and algebraic moves to internal representations for further processing

-The move generation and move making routines are, as far as can be reasonably determined by perft testing (counting the total number of positions in a full game tree from a given position to a given depth and checking them against known correct values), 100% correct.
+The move generation and move making routines are, as far as can be reasonably determined, flawless.
+This is determined using perft testing, which involves counting the total number of positions in a full game tree from a given position to a given depth and checking them against known correct values.

 Positions are represented as a collection of bitboards and move generation is performed using bitboard manipulation, including magic bitboards.
 I generated the magic numbers by brute force for Rival Chess in its Java incarnation 15 or so years ago.
 Both the bishop and rook tables can be made smaller if I get around to searching for some better numbers, or converting someone else's numbers to work with my board numbering (bit 63 = A8, bit 0 = H1).

-In addition to the functions, which can be used on their own, the Main.hs app is gradually becoming a full-fledged UCI chess engine.
-It will play a legal game of chess on a UCI interface.
-Currently it only implements a basic negamax search with no pruning and no extensions.
-It understands only material values, checkmates, stalemates and the various draw situations, so it will play a bluffer's game of beginner chess.

-State of the engine:

-- Primitive iterative deepening - currently only for managing time, adds no knowledge to each deeper search
-- Passable null-move quiescence search
-- Alpha-beta pruning (no move ordering)

 Example of UCI usage: